antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-## A song of heatmaps and pathways

 The WNT pathway is an important signal transduction cascade which plays an important role in diverse biological processes.
 The dysregulation of the Wnt pathway has been observed in several cancers including colon cancer.

 ### The WNT pathway

-In the next section, we will be using a heatmaps are used to find subgroups of samples or genes that show similar expression profiles.
+In the next sections we will regularly be using heatmaps to find subgroups of samples or genes that show similar expression profiles.
 Heatmaps perform unsupervised hierarchical clustering of samples.
-The algorithm uses the distribution of the (expression) data to find clusters that have similar (expression) profiles and shows the samples in the plot based on their (dis)similarity.
+The algorithm uses the distribution of the (expression) data to find clusters that have similar (expression) profiles and shows the clusters of samples in the plot based on their (dis)similarity.
 This is combined with the clustering of the genes based on their expression throughout the samples.
 The heatmap is colored by the z-scores of the samples' gene expression values.
 Often annotation tracks are shown above a heatmap.
 Remember that _we can_ see this annotation but that the _heatmap algorithm did not use_ this information to look for